Struggling to choose a mobile phone network? Compare network coverage here.

 The best mobile phone coverage is generally in urban areas, although even really busy cities have 'dead zones' where there is no network coverage.

-Mobile phone coverage 'dead zones' normally occur where signal between the mobile handset and the phone network cell antenna is blocked.
+Signal 'dead zones' normally occur where signal between the mobile handset and the phone network cell antenna is blocked.

 Mobile phone signal can be blocked by tunnels, hills or dense tall buildings.